 Encrypt Data Fetched from a Third-Party API

 Using Encryption as a Service allows you to keep sensitive data encrypted at all times: at rest, in transit and in use.
 This means that no sensitive data should touch your server in plaintext.
 Sometimes, requests made to a third-party service will include sensitive data in the response payload, like user credentials.
-We can encrypt that data using the Outbound Relay Primitive.
+We can encrypt that data using the Relay Primitive.

-Outbound Relay is a network proxy which can be configured to encrypt responses from a third-party API before they reach your server.
+Relay is a network proxy which can be configured to encrypt responses from a third-party API before they reach your server.

 In this guide, we’ll set up a mock third-party endpoint that returns sensitive data.
-We’ll make a request to this endpoint using Outbound Relay to encrypt the sensitive data in the response.
+We’ll make a request to this endpoint using Relay to encrypt the sensitive data in the response.

 Integrate the Proxy

-To use Outbound Relay, first include and initialize the Evervault Node.js SDK in your application and enable Outbound Relay.
+To use Relay, first include and initialize the Evervault Node.js SDK in your application and enable Outbound Relay.

-If you run the snippet, you’ll see the request in your PutsReq logs.
-You’ll notice that the response still includes plaintext values for email
+If you run the snippet, You’ll notice that the response still includes plaintext values for email and password.
+Next, we’ll configure Relay to encrypt these fields in the response.

 Configure the Proxy

-If you run the above code snippet again, you’ll notice that the email
+If you run the above code snippet again, you’ll notice that the email and password fields in the response are now encrypted.

 Summary